Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 \subsubsection{LP Results}

-Tables \ref{tab:lp_results_cflp} and \ref{tab:lp_results_cmnd} display the summary results of the different methods for solving the LP test instances for CFLP and CMND problems, respectively.
-The tables demonstrate the significant benefits of information reuse techniques for solving these test instances.
+Tables \ref{tab:lp_results_cflp} - \ref{tab:lp_results_uc} display the summary results of the different methods for solving the LP test instances for CFLP, CMND, and UC problems, respectively.
+The tables demonstrate the significant benefits of information reuse techniques across all three problem classes.
 The introduction of DSP drastically reduces \someformat{SP count}, suggesting that we are usually able to find violated cuts in the DSP, and only occasionally need to solve subproblems to generate cuts.
 This validates the presence of valuable dual solutions within the DSP, and their effectiveness in generating violated cuts.
 The reduction in \someformat{SP count} directly contributes to savings in \someformat{SP T}, leading to the observed savings in \someformat{Total T}.
-A somewhat surprising result is the decrease in \someformat{iterations} of the algorithm from baseline to DSP.
+A somewhat surprising result is the decrease in \someformat{iterations} of the algorithm from baseline to DSP for CFLP and CMND.

 As hoped, we observe curated DSP reduces \someformat{DSP T} and hence leads to a reduction in \someformat{Cut T} and ultimately \someformat{Total T}.
 Intuitively, one might expect \someformat{SP T} to increase from DSP to curated DSP, as we have fewer dual solutions in the curated pool.
 However, the curation does not lead to a substantial increase in \someformat{SP T} suggesting that curated DSP obtains a good trade-off in the time saved from searching the DSP against the small extra time spent solving the subproblems